hindman/optopus/README.md

 #### Example 4

-As a final comparison, we will expand beyond grepping into a suite of regex-based text wrangling utilities: grep, sub (for search and replace), and search (for search and grab).
+As a final comparison, we will expand beyond grepping into a suite of regex-based text wrangling utilities: grep (search for matching lines), sub (search and replace), and search (search and grab).
 For this script, we will need to use argparse subparsers, which makes the configuration even heavier and harder to read or scan.
-It requires users to learn and remember even more more API.
+It requires users to learn and remember even more API.
 To avoid code repetition for options shared across the subcommands, the user has to take some care in defining a secondary data structure (`argconf` in this example).
 And if you work with colleagues who frown on long lines (as they probably should, for readability reasons well-understood for decades by the publishing industry) you will have to expand the code footprint further by wrapping the lines sensibly or by extracting help text into a separate data structure to de-bulk the main configuration code.

 ```python
 ap = argparse.ArgumentParser(prog = 'wrangle')